KerithLF/Notice.io/README.md

 2. If the frontend can't connect to the backend:
    - Verify the backend is running on port 8000
    - Check CORS settings in `backend/main.py`
    - Verify API URL in `frontend/src/api/notice.ts`

+3. If email sending fails:
+   - Run `python test_email.py` to test your configuration
+   - Check `backend/EMAIL_SETUP.md` for detailed troubleshooting
+   - Ensure you're using the correct password (App Password for Gmail)